CodeWithSushil/watcher/README.md

-### Watcher: Effortlessly Track and Manage Your File Changes Seamlessly.
+## 🕵🏻‍♂️ Watcher 👀: Effortlessly Track and Manage Your File Changes Seamlessly.

 Watcher is a PHP based file watching utility that automatically detects changes in files or directories and restarts scripts accordingly.